Occupation of the Malheur National Wildlife Refuge: Civil lawsuits filed in federal court

 As of July 24, 2020, a wrongful death case brought by LaVoy Finicum's family remains pending.
 The case was filed on January 26, 2018, in United States district court in Pendleton, Oregon.
 Named as defendants were the United States, the Federal Bureau of Investigation, Oregon State Police, the Bureau of Land Management, Oregon governor Kate Brown, Greg Bretzing, former FBI special agent in charge in Portland, indicted FBI agent W. Joseph Astarita, U.S. Senator Ron Wyden of Oregon, former U.S. Senator Harry Reid of Nevada, Harney County Sheriff Dave Ward, Harney County commissioner Steven Grasty, the Center for Biological Diversity, and multiple unnamed officers.
-The lawsuit seeks more than $5 million in damages for Finicum's wife, Jeanette, and each of their 12 children and his estate.
-Kieran Suckling, executive director of the Center for Biological Diversity, called the suit a "bizarre, incoherent, yet nonetheless dangerous, attack on free speech", Disposition of the case and parties was reviewed by U.S. Magistrate Judge Patricia Sullivan, who on July 24, 2020, made recommendations to the district court regarding each of the defendants.
+The lawsuit seeks more than $5 million in damages for Finicum's wife, Jeanette; each of their 12 children; and his estate.
+Kieran Suckling, executive director of the Center for Biological Diversity, called the suit a "bizarre, incoherent, yet nonetheless dangerous, attack on free speech", Disposition of the case and parties was reviewed by U.S. Magistrate Judge Patricia Sullivan, who, on July 24, 2020, made recommendations to the district court regarding each of the defendants.
 The judge recommended that all defendants be dismissed except the Oregon State Police.
-The family will have an opportunity to respond to the dismissal recommendations before a district judge makes a final decision on which, if any, of the defendants will remain parties to the lawsuit.
-On August 5, 2021, U.S. District Judge Michael Mosman dismissed most of the civil claims brought in the suit.
+The family will have an opportunity to respond to the dismissal recommendations before a district judge makes a final decision on which, if any, of the defendants will remain parties to the lawsuit On August 5, 2021, U.S. District Judge Michael Mosman dismissed most of the civil claims brought in the suit.